DrSYakovlev/ml-template-images/README.md

 # ml-template-tabular

 ## Description
 This repo collects guidelines, recommendations and useful links and sources for a ML (supervised or unsupervised) student project using tabular data.
+The structure and content of the Jupyter notebooks represent a very high-level outline of a student ML project and should not be considered as an exact recipe.

 ## Setting up your workspace
-1. Register and create an account on [GitHub](https://github.com/). _Familiarise youself with this resource as it is going to be the main place for code storage and version control._
+1. Register and create an account on [GitHub](https://github.com/). **Familiarise youself with this resource as it is going to be the main place for code storage and version control.**
 2. Create **public** repo on GitHub, give it a sensible name, make sure you include README.md.
 3. Open your repository, click on the **Code** green button, select 'Codespaces' tab and click 'Create codespace on master'.
 Codespace looking something like this: